 Origins of the Belgian Malinois Breed

 Named for the Belgian city of Malines, the Belgian Malinois was born.
-In the early 1900s, the Belgian Malinois made its way across the Atlantic to the United States but it was only in the late 1950s that it was registered as a separate breed.
+In the early 1900s, the Belgian Malinois made its way across the Atlantic to the United States.
+But it was only in the late 1950s that it was registered as a separate breed.

 Lighter and more nimble than the GSD the Belgian Malinois is capable of working in a wide-range of settings.
 It’s also strong and agile enough to provide a guarding and protective role.

 This knack for versatile usefulness is the hallmark of a Belgian Malinois.
 Indeed, it could be its guiding trait.

 What Do They Look Like?

 This breed ranges from 22 to 24 inches (female) and 24 to 26 inches (male).
 It weighs from 40 to 60 pounds for females and 60 to 80 pounds for males.

 The Belgian Malinois is striking and something of a contradiction physically.
 With its thick neck and strong chest, this dog is an obvious athlete.
 Yet for all that power, there’s a lithe, slender grace to the Belgian Malinois.
 An elegance, even.
 The result is an extremely attractive dog.

 Facially, a Belgian Malinois is frequently confused with a German Shepherd.
-Its ears are upright and triangular.
-It has a black mask and intelligent, searching eyes.
+Its ears are upright and triangular and it has a black mask and intelligent, searching eyes.

 Its coat is black-flecked and ranges from deep fawn to chestnut mahogany.